kariudo/animetarr/README.md

 ### Start the server

 You will need to make your `.env` file to reflect your settings.
 You can start by copying the `.env.example` file to `.env` and entering your approparite values.

+> Note: the server will only start if the UI has been built with angular already (see below).

 ```shell
 $ npm start